-Universal Credit (UC) is a new means tested benefit being phased in by the Government which will replace six existing benefits with a single payment.
-You may be able to claim UC instead of certain benefits if you’re on a low income or out of work.
+Universal Credit (UC) is a means tested benefit which replaces six existing benefits with a single payment.
+You may be able to claim UC if you’re on a low income or out of work.

 What does Universal Credit replace?